-If you’re considering installing solar panels in your California home, one of the biggest questions is whether you need a permit to install.
+If you’re considering installing solar panels in your San Diego home, or anywhere in California, one of the biggest questions is whether you need a permit to install.
 The short answer is yes.

-But the good news is that it’s relatively simple and straightforward to do, especially when you work with a licensed Solar Panel Installer.
+But the good news is that it’s relatively simple and straightforward to do, especially when you work with a licensed San Diego Solar Panel Installer.

 It is essential to speak with an experienced professional, as installing photovoltaic panels without applying for the proper permissions can have serious consequences.
 In some instances, there can be fines, or you may be required to remove the panels.